Ryan-Maurer/Visualizing-Country-Music/README.md

 [^3]: The perceived positivity/negativity of a song.
 [^4]: Obviously people's opinions on what the defining music of a decade is, and it was a challenge to find a process that worked with a sense of objectivity.
 For country music, Spotify has devoted playlists for each decade, which I determined effective in depicting the musical norms of the time.
-[^5]: An online database that creates lists of the most popular songs of each decade utillizing sales figures, chart data, radio airplay, and streaming figures.
+[^5]: An online database that creates lists of the most popular songs for each decade utillizing sales figures, chart data, radio airplay, and streaming figures.